-Weakness/Risk Recommendation Priority Management Response Timescale/ responsibility Status 3 Transactions raised by the Training Department had not been entered using the required fields for quantity and unit price Risk: Lack of budgetary control and inappropriate payments made Refresher training should be undertaken with the Training Department requistioner and budget holder to ensure requisitions are raised correctly on ERP Gold.
-Standard The teams have been part of the procurement training and the managers of the function have been told to ensure that the teams are reminded of the requirements of the CGF to ensure appropriate backing information is included.
-Joint Finance Team with Training Department 31 July 2021 9.7.21 NA confirmed on track for completion by 31.07.21
+Weakness/Risk Recommendation Priority Management Response Timescale/ responsibility Status 3 Transactions raised by the Training Refresher training should be undertaken Standard The teams have been part of the Joint Finance Department had not been entered with the Training Department procurement training and the managers Team with using the required fields for quantity requistioner and budget holder to ensure of the function have been told to ensure Training and unit price requisitions are raised correctly on ERP that the teams are reminded of the Department Risk: Gold. requirements of the CGF to ensure Lack of budgetary control and appropriate backing information is 31 July 2021 inappropriate payments made included.
+9.7.21 NA confirmed on track for completion by 31.07.21